 To see all our projects, please click on the icons below.
 You may also be interested to see our safe lead removal projects.
 For South Australian heritage projects only, see our Adelaide projects.
 For New South Wales projects, see our Sydney projects.
 See our Melbourne projects and Hobart projects.
 You may also be interested in filmage of our heritage skills and projects.
 See below for our videos.

 “The Advertiser” heritage restoration and trade skills interview with Gary Lancaster on Adelaide Now.
 Filmed in historical “Ayers House”, it features photos of his work in Sydney NSW and Adelaide SA.
-Watch the interview.
+Click on the photo above to watch the interview.

 Restoring Our Heritage

 Filmed by SkillsOne, this video clip features the work of Gary Lancaster and of the late Ronnie Webster.
 It was filmed at the Master Builders “Building & Home Improvement Show“.
-For more information and to watch the video clip, click here.
+For more information and to watch the video, click here.